 Derivative financial instruments consisting of foreign currency forward contracts, foreign currency swaps and interest rate swaps are initially recognized at cost with subsequent measurement to their fair value at each balance sheet date.
 Fair values are obtained or determined from quoted market prices in active markets.
 All derivatives are separately evaluated and carried as assets when each transaction's fair value is positive and as liabilities when each transaction's fair value is negative.
 Derivative contracts are included in the off-balance sheet items and changes in the fair values are included in the income statement unless hedge accounting is applied.

-Derivative financial instruments include currency and interest swaps.
-The notional amounts and the respective fair value amounts of the positions in currency and interest rates swaps are presented below.
+Derivative financial instruments include risk factors such as currency and interest rate.
+The notional amounts and the respective fair value amounts of the aforementioned positions are presented below.